Brady Schroer, DO

 Numerous studies have demonstrated the efficacy of acupuncture in assisting the recovery process.
 Specifically, research shows acupuncture’s ability to decrease anxiety, stress, and insomnia.
 The therapeutic method is also known to reduce cravings during the withdrawal process.
 Kathie’s treatments focus on improving the body/mind/spirit connection within an individual, and she is passionate about assisting clients in their deepest discovery of compassion and harmony within their self, and expanding that to others.
 She lives with her husband and two sons, and enjoys spending lots of time with them exploring trails, sitting on mountaintops, creating music, and taking in the beauty of Asheville.

-Suzanne offers shiatsu therapy to the women at the Willows.
+Suzanne offers shiatsu therapy to the women at The Willows at Red Oak Recovery®.
 Originally from Vermont, Suzanne left home to study social work in North Carolina.
 After graduating, she set out to live overseas where she spent many years exploring and learning more about what she really wants in life.
 It wasn’t until she became very committed to her own healing journey that she found shiatsu.
 Very quickly she learned how much it helped her and years later went on to study over 2,000 hours at the Shiatsu School of Canada.
 Suzanne is honored and passionate to offer her support and continues to be amazed every day about how healing touch can be on so many levels.

 Born in St. Louis and raised in the smokey mountains of North Carolina, Christy Jeter has grown accustomed to providing fine dinning meals to WNC locals and vacationers.
 Her experience includes the catering of the “Flat Rock Playhouse,” Local community Church, two of the most elite country clubs and personal caterings for private parties.
 Cooking just came second nature to her early in life.
 She was intrigued by the aromas, flavors and functions of different herbs and spices.
 With 25 years of fine dining experience she has developed her creativity, spirit and passion in the culinary Arts.
 She has been privileged to work along side of some of the top Executive Chefs in the Carolina’s.
 Combining classic technique with the freshest local ingredients, and constantly changing menus.
 Christy’s Philosophy of cooking is: “With fantastic food, wonderful people, and the demystification of cooking, it is enjoyable when you open your kitchen and your heart and allow people to come in.”